Thu 03 Sep 2026

 11:40 AM - 12:10 PM (30 mins)

-This panel will examine how Texas agencies are strengthening cyber resilience to ensure service continuity before, during, and after incidents.
+This panel will examine how Texas agencies are strengthening cyber resilience to maintain service continuity before, during, and after incidents.
+Discussion will include practical approaches to integrating security into modernization and systems consolidation efforts, improving coordination across state and local partners, and strengthening the relationships that enable rapid decision-making and response.

 Partner Perspective